 Surplus energy sales are the sales of energy produced by Heartland's resources in excess of the energy required by Heartland's customers and other contracts.
 These sales are considered short term and non-firm.
 The quantity of surplus energy and revenue is dependent upon multiple factors including availability of resources, customer and other contract requirements, and market and contractual pricing.
-Surplus sales revenues were higher in 2022 and 2021 as a result of the impacts of Winter Storm Elliot and pricing in 2022 and as a result of the impacts of Winter Storm Uri in 2021.
+Surplus sales revenues were higher in 2022 as a result of the impact of Winter Storm Elliot and pricing in 2022.